kwpeters/publishtogit/README.md

     - **main** - This field is not used by publishtogit, but you should check its value to make sure it is correct.
 Since you are likely adding a build procedure to your project, you may have to update it to something like "dist/index.js".
+This field is only needed if your Node.js module will be required/imported by other code or you will be using `npm start`.
+3. Define the set of files that should be published by doing one of the following:
+    - Set the "files" property in package.json
-3. Create a .npmignore file in the root of your project to exclude files that should not be published.
+    - Create a .npmignore file in the root of your project

 # Developing and releasing publishtogit